SciML/DiffEqDocs.jl/docs/src/index.md

-# DifferentialEquations.jl: Scientific Machine Learning (SciML) Enabled Simulation and Estimation
+# DifferentialEquations.jl: Scientific Machine Learning Enabled Simulation and Estimation

 This is a suite for numerically solving differential equations written in Julia and available for use in Julia, Python, and R. The